alaaosama26/DEPI_Power_BI_Project/README.md

 The analysis involved the following steps:

 1. **Exploratory Data Analysis (EDA)**: Examined the dataset to identify key trends and patterns, as well as potential issues such as missing values, outliers, and inconsistencies.
-2. **Data Cleaning**: Addressed issues like missing data, incorrect data types, and duplicate records.
+2. **Data Cleaning**: Addressed issues like missing data, incorrect data types, and NULL records.
 Cleaned and standardized data across multiple tables.
 3. **Data Modeling**: Created relationships between tables based on the business process, focusing on warehouse operations, sales reps’ targets, and outlet visits.
 4. **Dashboard Design**: Developed a Power BI dashboard to visualize key insights, including sales performance, outlet visits, and product returns.